Practice and reinforce the concepts from Lesson 5

 }

-Center the dining table on the page:
+Center the dining table and use Flexbox for layout:

 .dining-table {